Structures in compressible magnetoconvection and the nature of umbral dots: Numerical results and discussion

 \subsection{Flow statistics}

-For a more quantitative analysis of the properties of turbulent magnetoconvection we plot the PDFs (probability distribution functions of the vertical components of the magnetic field strength (in Alfv\'enic units) and of the flow velocity in Fig.~\ref{figpdfmag} and Fig.~\ref{figpdfvec}, respectively.
-Only typical cases are plotted, i.e., SSC (case H), FXS (case E), and GRC with intermittent fields (case A).
-In Fig.~\ref{figpdfvec} the non-magnetized convection case is also shown.
-The data are sampled at two horizontal layers: near the upper convective boundary ($z\sim 0.8$) and deep inside of the convective part ($z\sim 0.33$).
+For more quantitative analysis of the properties of turbulent magnetoconvection we plotted the PDFs (probability distribution functions) of the vertical components of the magnetic field strength (in Alfv\'enic units) and of the flow velocity in Figs.~\ref{figpdfmag} and ~\ref{figpdfvec}, respectively.
+Only typical cases were plotted, i.e., completely suppressed (case A), SSC (case C), FXS (case F), and GRC with intermittent fields (case H).
+In Fig.~\ref{figpdfvec} the unmagnetized convection case is also shown.
+The data were sampled at two horizontal layers: near the upper convective boundary ($z\sim 0.8$) and deep inside the convective part ($z\sim 0.4$).

-The shape of PDFs for the distribution of vertical Alfvenic speed is similar in both layers sampled.
-This might be due to the fact that our models are not very deep and subject to vertical field line boundary conditions.
-Overall, these PDFs are rather similar to those obtained by \cite{Weiss+:fluxsep}.

-For SSC (case H, red dashed), the PDFs are relatively flat, with a smooth peak just below the maximum $Va_z$ (magnetized component) and a sharp peak around $0.1$ (convectons).
-In contrast to \cite{Weiss+:fluxsep}, in the current study the range of field strengths extends to negative values even when the imposed field is strong.
-This may be related to the presence of localized downdrafts adjacent to upflow plumes in convectons: the resulting strong rotational shear can play havoc with the field lines of the weak magnetic field inside the convective column, occasionally turning around their vertical orientation.
+The shape of PDFs for the distribution of vertical Alfv\'enic speed is different in the two layers sampled.
+The width of PDFs is broader and sharper in the top of the convection zone than in the middle, where the magnetic fields are more intermittent.
+Our PDFs differ from those obtained by \cite{Weiss+:fluxsep} in the strong field region.
+We do not have a secondary hump near the maximum.
+This might be because our models have transmitting lower boundary and some of the strong magnetic fields can be transported out of the box freely, and thus there is no concentration of magnetic fields near the maximum.

+When the turbulent convection is completely suppressed, the minimum of Alfv\'enic speed is far from zero, and its PDF has a narrow width.
+In such a case, the flow can affect the magnetic fields but cannot bend them downwards.

+For SSC (case C), the PDFs of vertical Alfv\'enic speed are similar to case A, but with a wider width.
+A minimum of the magnetic fields are approaching zero in both layers.
+As we mentioned before, this is highly likely to be a transition between SSC and a completely suppressed convection case.
+An SSC cell is nearly indistinguishable in this case, so we may conclude that when the imposed vertical field lines are so strong that their orientation cannot be turned downwards, the convection starts to be completely suppressed.

-For the intermittent field case with GRC (case B, black solid) the form of the PDF reflects turbulent flux expulsion, the symmetric peak around the origin corresponding to the weakly magnetized, vigorously convecting fluid while the smooth secondary peak at higher field strengths is due to the magnetic flux concentrations.
-This form of PDF is familiar both from previous simulations and from quiet sun observations (\citealp{dewijn}).
+For the intermittent field case with GRC (case H), the forms of the PDF of vertical Alfv\'enic speed are similar at different depths.
+Both have a symmetric peak around the origin and a broad slow slope at higher strengths.
+The symmetric peak corresponds to the weakly magnetized, vigorously convecting fluid, while the slope is due to the magnetic flux concentrations.
+This form of PDF is familiar both from previous simulations and from quiet Sun observations (\citealp{dewijn}).